 Drawing upon years of experience working with children and their parents, she became an active doula or birthing coach.
 This endeavour into birth partnership moved Jill into a deeper desire to meet people at their most vulnerable moments.
 Through intensive studies in social work and involvement in social justice movements, she was able to put names to broken practices rooted in systemic racism and classism and ultimately better understand what is now known as “The Delmar Divide” (a street in Saint Louis that traditionally marks the separation of majority white and minority neighborhoods).
 Armed with historical context and the power of service, she rekindled a fascination with the physical space, structure and people that make up a community.

 In addition to being reunited with her family and friends, she also reconnected with a fellow kid from the neighborhood.
 Ian, a local master carpenter with a love for the city and quality craftsmanship, would eventually capture the heart of this big-hearted woman.
+This union with Ian came with the added bonus of becoming stepmother to his five beautiful girls.

 When you understand all of this about Jill, her life and occupations present a clear and unmistakable pattern.
 From birth partnership and social work, to becoming an office coordinator at Paradowski, Jill is always taking care of someone.
 When things get real, when others look away, she will be there offering a hand and a helpful spirit.
 How lucky we are to have someone with such integrity serve us so well.